First impressions are everything - especially when it comes to attracting new talent!

 A candidate who’s traveling for an interview is taking time from their regular schedule to do so.
 Hence, providing them a seamless hiring process speaks leaps and bounds about your company culture.
 Additionally, having a good or bad interview experience can also affect their decisions.

-Out-station candidates often have queries regarding procedures concerning expense reimbursements.
+Out-station candidates often have queries regarding procedures concerning travel and expense reimbursements.
 Having a clear and crisp candidate travel reimbursement policy can help answer questions like:

-- Does your company provide reimbursement for travel?
+- Does your company provide expense reimbursement for travel?

 - How much can the candidate spend on specific categories?